-The 2020 Call for Participation (CFP) is closed.
-Thanks to all who submitted!
+The 2021 Call for Participation (CFP) is Now Open!

-Click on the track name to see a description of it.
-Make sure to check out our session formats and requirements before applying to speak.
+Click on the track name to see a description and make sure to check out our session formats and their requirements before applying to speak.

 Academic | Artificial Intelligence | Career | Computer Systems Engineering

 Data Science | Emerging Technology | Hardware | Human Computer Interaction

 Mentoring Circles | Open Source | Poster Session | Product Management

 Security/Privacy | Software Engineering | Tech for Women

 Women in academia are in a unique environment, and thus we face a unique set of challenges.
 The academic track provides an opportunity for people in academia to meet to discuss the recruitment, retention, and promotion of women in academia.
 It also provides a space to discuss how best to navigate academic life, promote institutional policy and cultural changes, and prepare for the future.